top of page

-Essentially, distribution design creates and builds systems that manage and coordinate power flow based on electricity demand to keep the lights on and limit the risks of outages.
+Essentially, distribution design creates and builds electrical plants that manage and coordinate power flow based on electricity demand to keep the lights on and limit the risks of outages.

 Using software like AutoCAD, distribution design engineers draft power systems to bring electricity from distribution substations to homes.
 Designers have to calculate electricity usage and needs, prepare sketches, prescribe necessary equipment, estimate costs, update infrastructure, and more to make sure that power reaches customers and communities without jeopardizing the grid.

-The process of lighting up a home or business is complex, and it’s changed over the years.
-With new tech, new demands, and new regulations designers have more to consider:
+The process of lighting up a home or business is complex, and it has changed over the years.
+With new tech, new demands, and new regulations, designers have more to consider.

 The Why Behind the Distribution Design